Josehdez96/good-commit-practices/README.md

 - <code>chore</code>: if the edits to this commit are very generic and do not fit in ANY of the previous types, then this option can be used.

 ### Step 3: Write context changes and examples
-In both changes (if you generate a new version or not) you should write the context to be clear what you worked on, for example:
+In both cases (if you generate a new version or not) you should write the context to be clear what you've worked on, for example:

 #### Examples:
 #### if you generate a new version:
-- correction a bug in button component:
+- correcting a bug in button component:
   - <code>fix(button-component): corrected text</code>
 - adding a new input option in form:
   - <code>feature(form-component): new option for color variation</code>